natgo/wt-wiki-scraper/wikitext-transpiled/ground/Rooikat%20105.md

 |}

 ==== Ammunition ====
-The HEATFS and APFSDS can easily deal with most enemies presented at its battle-rating, the exception being some late heavy tanks like the [[Object 279]] or uparmoured tanks like the [[T-55AM-1]].
+The HEATFS and APFSDS can easily deal with most enemies presented at its battle-rating.
 The HESH is very situational, but might be good for light-skinned vehicles or helicopters.
 It is usually best to mostly take APFSDS shells, since it can easily handle every vehicle type, but unlike HEATFS doesn't detonate on bushes or fences and isn't stopped by ERA.

 {{:GT-7 (105 mm)/Ammunition|DM12, DM512, DM23, DM33}}